nanogaki/Atiyah-commutative-algebra-self-study-note/README.md

 After spending many years working toward a PhD in a different field, I finally found the time to study mathematics seriously.
 Although I invested enormous effort in my previous subject, mathematics continues to excite me more than almost anything else I do.
 This project marks the beginning of my first long-term self-study journey in pure mathematics.

 I completed roughly 90% of the exercises in *Introduction to Commutative Algebra* by Atiyah and Macdonald.
-For many exercises, I only recorded the key ideas rather than writing out every detail of a complete proof.
-While carefully reading a long proof is often necessary, I found that focusing on the central concepts helped me absorb the material more efficiently.
+I only recorded the key ideas rather than writing out every detail of a complete proof, because focusing on the central concepts helped me absorb the material more efficiently.
 I may return to complete all exercises in the future, but for now I prefer to continue exploring more advanced topics.

 The summaries below highlight the concepts that were new or particularly important to me.
-Some interpretations, comments, and exercise notes may be incomplete or even incorrect.
-If you notice any mistakes, I would greatly appreciate corrections, suggestions, or alternative viewpoints.
+Some interpretations, comments, and exercise notes may be incorrect.
+If you notice any mistakes, I would appreciate corrections, suggestions, or alternative viewpoints.

 ---